anyproto/docs/anytype-basics/object-editor/linking-objects.md

 ### Use the Flow

-Another option to check which objects are linked together can be found in the tab just next to the Graph.&#x20;
+Another option to check which Objects are linked together can be found in the Flow tab next to the Graph.&#x20;

 On the top, center of your screen you will see the option to toggle to **Flow** view.
-This will show you which object is linked before and after the current object you are viewing.
+This will show you which Object is linked before and after the current Object you are viewing.

 ### Collections

 Collections also use links to manage what is shown in their canvas.
-To add an existing object to a collection, use the **Link To** option from the object context menu.
+To add an existing Object to a Collection, use the **Link To** option from the Object context menu.